Cheat sheet / FAQ for TLM

 Tips on using TLM for specific tasks

-Recall the two ways to use TLM in any LLM application:
+Recall the two ways to use TLM:

 - Generate responses via your own LLM, and then use TLM to score their trustworthiness via TLM’s